Burnt Ends, 1 Michelin Star, Singapore

 But really, I think Burnt Ends should find a new home.
 Uhh oops, they did move to a new home at Dempsey Hill.

 I braved the Michelin star restaurant one fine day after I still couldn’t book a damn table.

 This well-known Australian restaurant is tiny, built with an open kitchen inside.
-They didn’t allow patrons to take photos of the kitchen.
+Patrons are not allowed to take photos of the kitchen.
 Pre-pandemic, the restaurant would have housed at least 16 people in one dinner.
 Now, with the social distancing measures, it was slashed to half.
 I don’t think they’re utilizing the counter seats at all since they didn’t want to seat me inside.

 So I decided to eat outside.
 If they could impress me sitting outside, it wouldn’t be too bad.
 The service was great.
 In fact, there were about 4 waitstaff alternating turns serving me and checking how I was doing.